Health investors roll out unwelcome mat for Amazon's arrival

-NEW YORK (Reuters) - As press releases go, it was vague and brief — six paragraphs, 394 words in all.
+NEW YORK, Jan 30 (Reuters) - As press releases go, it was vague and brief - six paragraphs, 394 words in all.
 In general terms, it described the beginnings of an effort by three big U.S. companies to team up to improve their employees’ healthcare services and save money.

 But it delivered a $69 billion body blow to stocks across the healthcare sector, driven in large part because of the first word: “Amazon.”